oliverhaas/django-components/docs/concepts/fundamentals/template_tag_syntax.md

 In a case of conflicts, the values added later (right-most) overwrite previous values.

-## Use template tags inside component inputs
+## Template tags inside literal strings

 _New in version 0.93_